Woburn Dolphinarium: 1972 - 1983

 BACKGROUND

-Dudley Zoo spent a period of time owned by Scotia Leisure who also at this time owned Flamingo Park.
-The dolphin and whale pools were the modified sea lion pools.
-The walls being built up to create more depth.
+Dudley Zoo spent a period of time owned by Scotia Leisure, who also at that time owned Flamingo Park.
+The dolphin and whale pools were modified sea lion pools.
+The walls being built to create more depth.